Ozone-Depleting Substances (ODS) Recordkeeping and Reporting

 • To maintain strong protections for confidential business information (CBI)

-• Streamlined: EPA is consolidating the 36 reporting forms (28 print-ready and eight electronic) into 16 electronic forms.
-Print-ready forms will no longer be available.
+• Streamlined: EPA consolidated the 36 reporting forms (28 print-ready and eight electronic) into 16 electronic forms.
+Print-ready forms are no longer available.

 • Smarter: The new e-reporting forms contain data validation capabilities that prevent incorrect entries.
 These validations are designed to reduce error and inefficiencies associated with manual submittal.